 28/6 I was moved to Helsinki to the Mehiläinen Red Cross war hospital.
 Already I have been operated 4 times and I am still being operated on.
 Now I have arrived on holiday in Karjaa at Dr Hartvall's farm in Lövkulla.
 17/8 1940 [P.O.
 14.8.1940].

 Already I have been wondered and photographed for publicity purposes.

 There even was an obituary in the newspaper about my death.

-The Kaukola-born freedom fighter Simo Häyhä of whose unique service the papers have told downright miraculous stories has fallen on the last battles of the war on the Kollaa river.
+The Kaukola-born freedom fighter Simo Häyhä of whose unique service the papers have told downright miraculous stories has fallen in the last battles of the war on Kollaa.